SinYita/riscv-single/README.md

 Instruction and data memories are separate (Harvard-like layout for this simple model).

-## Known Limitations

-**Initial PC Behavior**: The machine code must begin with a NOP instruction (00000000).
-On reset release, the NPC logic calculates PC+4 immediately, causing the first clock edge to skip address 0x00.
-This will be addressed in future versions.

-## Extending the Design

-To add new instructions: Update `define.v` → Modify `Op_Decoder.v` and `ALU_Decoder.v` → Implement in `ALU.v` → Add testbenches.

 ## License

 This project is open source and available under the MIT License.